madasar/ARDroneDocker/README.md

 ## Synopsis

-Ubuntu-based docker container for the Parrot AR Drone SDK, for simple and automate compilation.
+Ubuntu-based docker container for the Parrot AR Drone SDK, for simple, automated compilation.
 The last update to the v2 SDK was in ~2013, targeting Ubuntu 12.04 i386.
 Parrot has released the v3 SDK for newer drones, without support the AR 1.0 or 2.0.

 ## Ubuntu Version